 Sweetwater Creek Day Hike

-The Georgia Conservancy and Sweetwater Creek State Park welcome you to join us on January 27 for a Day Hike through this incredible Georgia State Park.
-Located just 15 miles west of Downtown Atlanta, Sweetwater Creek State Park is a beautiful 2,500-acre park within the Chattahoochee River watershed that features a recreational lake, cascading streams, river shoals and the historical ruins of the New Manchester Mill that was burned during the Civil War.
+The Georgia Conservancy and Sweetwater Creek State Park welcome you to join us on January 26 for a Day Hike through this incredible Georgia State Park.
+Located just 15 miles west of Downtown Atlanta, Sweetwater Creek State Park is a beautiful 2,500-acre park within the Chattahoochee River watershed that features a recreational lake, cascading streams, river shoals and the historical ruins of the New Manchester Mill, which was burned during the Civil War.
 Sweetwater Creek is the also birthplace of the Georgia Conservancy in 1967 and was one of the first places our nascent organization helped to protect.

-- Parking: $5 Visitor Parking Pass it required upon entrance to the park.
+Parking: $5 Visitor Parking Pass is required upon entrance to the park.

 *All proceeds go to support the work of the Georgia Conservancy.
 Tour will include morning coffee from Cafe Campesino.